 This interface is both attractive and informative, and you can disable it in favour of a regular menu system once you feel you don’t need it.

 The vari-angle touchscreen display works really well.
-It gives you the flexibility to shoot at all sorts of awkward angles – and the 800D’s responsive Live View performance makes it something you might use all the time rather than just keeping for emergencies.
-Touch control on camera screens isn’t always good, but the 800D’s is light, reliable and responsive – just about perfect, in fact.
+It gives you the flexibility to shoot at all sorts of awkward angles – and the 800D’s responsive Live View performance with Dual Pixel CMOS AF makes it something you might use all the time rather than just keeping for emergencies.
+Touch control on camera screens isn’t always good, but the 800D’s is light, reliable and responsive – just about perfect, in fact.(opens in new tab)

 The single-dial control system might prove an irritation for more experienced Canon users, but the 800D does have a large number of external buttons for adjusting everything from the ISO setting to the drive mode, AF point selection and Picture Style.